Are ChatGPT and GPT-4 Good Poker Players? -- A Pre-Flop Analysis

 \subsection{GTO System Prompt}

-The above analysis shows ChatGPT has a deeper understanding of poker.
+The above analysis shows ChatGPT has a deeper understanding of poker than a beginner.
 If we look at the decision matrices of ChatGPT, we do find hints of a game theory optimal decision making.
-Since we're comparing ChatGPT's game with a GTO game, why not ask ChatGPT to play GTO poker.
-By doing this, we will also be able to find if ChatGPT knows how to play GTO poker.
+Since we're comparing ChatGPT's game with a GTO game, why not ask ChatGPT to play GTO poker?
+By doing this, we will also be able to find if ChatGPT knows how to play GTO poker and change its strategy when specifically asked to play GTO poker.
 To do this, we change the previous system prompt to explicitly ask ChatGPT to make GTO decisions.
 To do this, we modify the system prompt as follows:

-\begin{quote} \textit{You are playing a 9 player Texas No-limit Holdem poker game.
+{ \begin{quote} \textit{You are playing a 9 player Texas No-limit Holdem poker game.
 You will be provided with your position at the table and the hand you're holding.
 Please provide your pre-flop decision based on game theory optimal (GTO) poker.\\\\ Assume you are the first to act and everyone before you has folded, thus your decisions can be one of fold, raise or limp.
-If you are placing a bet, please specify your best size in terms of big blinds.\\\\Provide your decision without any explanation in the following format: DECISION(Raise, Fold, Limp), N BB (if placing a bet, replace N by bet amount)} \end{quote}
+If you are placing a bet, please specify your best size in terms of big blinds.\\\\Provide your decision without any explanation in the following format: DECISION(Raise, Fold, Limp), N BB (if placing a bet, replace N by bet amount)} \end{quote} }

 The above prompt follows the same template as before with an additional line asking ChatGPT to make GTO decisions.
 We continue to use temperature = $0.2$ and top-p = $0.95$.
 We also use our learnings from the previous analysis, and use the `correct' way to ask ChatGPT to play poker.
-That is, we provide hand information in a \textit{short}-type user prompt where the hands presented in a ranked format.
+That is, we provide hand information in a \textit{short}-type user prompt where the hands presented are ranked.